tdwg/bdq/tg2/_review/docs/supplement/index.md

   * In the text of the standard we may use `bdqffdq:composedOf` or `composedOf` to refer to a property term.
 * Some named individuals in `bdqffdq:` are nouns in UpperCamelCase and have a label that separates the words.
   * Example: `bdqffdq:MultiRecord` with `rdfs:label` "Multi Record".
-  * In the text of the standard we may use `bdqffdq:MultiRecord` or `MultiRecord` to refer to this named individual.
+  * In the text of the standard we may use `bdqffdq:MultiRecord` or `Multi Record` to refer to this named individual.
 * Values in the `bdqval:`, `bdqdim:`, `bdqcrit:`, and `bdqenh:` controlled vocabularies are in UpperCamelCase and have matching labels and controlled values.
   * Example: `bdqval:NotEmpty` with `rdfs:label` "NotEmpty".
   * Exception, `bdqval:` terms that are `bdqffdq:Parameters` are in lowerCamelCase and have matching labels.